lianadalia/File-System-Manager/README.md

 # File system manager
 JAVA console application that can be used to manage and manipulates files.
 These features include gathering information from files in the project folder.
-Logging service that logs all the activities with function calls from the loggging file.
+Logging service that logs all the activities with function calls from the logging file.
 This project has been compiled without IDE.

 ### Functionality purpose